Theraflu Flu & Sore Throat Side Effects

 Generic Name: acetaminophen / pheniramine / phenylephrine

-Note: This document contains side effect information about acetaminophen / pheniramine / phenylephrine.
-Some of the dosage forms listed on this page may not apply to the brand name Theraflu Flu & Sore Throat.
+Note: This page contains side effects data for the generic drug acetaminophen / pheniramine / phenylephrine.
+It is possible that some of the dosage forms included below may not apply to the brand name Theraflu Flu & Sore Throat.

-Some side effects of Theraflu Flu & Sore Throat may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+It is possible that some side effects of Theraflu Flu & Sore Throat may not have been reported.
+These can be reported to the FDA here.
+Always consult a healthcare professional for medical advice.

 For the Consumer